The Heritage at Brentwood Review: Is It the Right Choice for Senior Living in 2026?

 Conclusion

-The Heritage at Brentwood reports a 95% resident satisfaction rate and houses 314 residents across 48 acres.
+The Heritage at Brentwood houses 314 residents across 48 acres.
 Recent expansions added modern apartments and upgraded facilities.

 Williamson Medical Group runs an on-site clinic, Tennessee's first dedicated senior living facility.
-The Type A LifeCare® contract starts at $394,905 entrance and $5,500 monthly, guaranteeing access to all care levels without major cost increases.
+The Type A LifeCare contract guarantees access to all care levels without major cost increases.

-Key metrics show the Heritage maintains high standards: 58% of rehabilitation residents return home after discharge, and the serious fall injury rate is 1.7%.
-These outcomes, combined with predictable fees and extensive amenities, make The Heritage at Brentwood a solid option for seniors seeking retirement living in Tennessee.
+These predictable fees, combined with extensive amenities and on-site medical support, make The Heritage at Brentwood a solid option for seniors seeking retirement living in Tennessee.

 FAQs

 Q2.
 How much does it cost to live at The Heritage at Brentwood?
-Entrance fees start at $394,905, with monthly costs from $5,500.
+Pricing is not publicly standardized and varies by residence and contract type.
 The community offers flexible payment structures, including 80% and 90% return-of-capital options, plus discounts for quick move-ins.
+Contact The Heritage directly for a current quote.

 Q3.
 What amenities are available to residents at The Heritage at Brentwood?
 Residents have access to a fitness center, indoor heated pool, salon and day spa, creative arts studio, woodworking shop, 300-seat auditorium, and 1,100-volume library.
 The community also has multiple dining venues, walking trails, and connects to Brentwood's park system.